 Over the last year and half, Bayside Church in Melbourne’s south east has been taking some big steps to reduce their waste – with impressive results.
-Pastor Sandra Cavallo (pictured above with Amy Butler, Coordinator of Bayside Community Care) and Amelia Pickering have been leading that initiative and, keen to encourage other churches in their efforts to care for God’s creation, shared some of their story and insights with TEAR.
+Pastor Sandra Cavallo (pictured above with Amy Butler, Coordinator of Bayside Community Care) and Amelia Pickering have been leading that initiative and, keen to encourage other churches in their efforts to care for God’s creation, shared some of their story and insights with Tearfund.

 When it comes to caring for creation as a church community, Pastor Sandra Cavallo of Bayside Church wants people to feel empowered.